The university remains open and is actively engaged in maintaining the safest possible learning and work environment.

 If you DO NOT want to report to Law Enforcement or the University, you may still want to seek immediate medical attention.
 Injuries may not be obvious at first.
 If you do not want to report the sexual assault you can still request to have a forensic exam to be completed.
 For more information about this exam and options for anonymous submission of evidence visit: Sexual Assault Forensic Exam.

-The Interim Title IX Coordinator or the Office of the Dean of Students can speak with you concerning any of these resources and can assist in submitting documentation for a complaint or filing a report.
+The Title IX Coordinator or the Case Manager- Interpersonal Violence Specialist can speak with you concerning any of these resources and can assist in submitting documentation for a complaint or filing a report.